top of page

 “What?” his father asked when their eyes met.

+Jacop was silent as he considered what lay behind his father’s question — the fear they both shared or the mysterious hope that only his father understood.
+Unsure of the right answer, Jacop turned his attention back to the sea.
 The cold wind pulled tufts of sea foam from the water and tossed them onto their small boat’s deck.
 It slapped icy waves against their hull.
 And, all around them the sea whispered and called as the late October sun shone weakly just below the horizon.

 Tomas finally clarified, “November is almost here, and I have no plans of becoming a meal for one of those waterhorses.
 You’re standing lookout, so I’ll ask you plainly, did you see something?”